 Hey guys!
-It’s Chip and I’m here to talk about selecting charts to explore univariate distributions! 📊
+It’s Chip, and I’m here to discuss selecting charts to explore univariate distributions! 📊

 When it comes to selecting charts to explore univariate distributions, there are a few things to consider.
 We’ll talk about some of the most important factors to keep in mind.

 🔍 Type of data: The type of data you have is an important factor to consider when choosing a chart.
 For example, if you have categorical data (data that falls into categories), a bar chart might be a good choice.
 On the other hand, if you have numerical data (data that can be measured), a histogram or boxplot might be a better choice.

 🔍 Size of dataset: The size of your dataset can also influence your choice of chart.
 If you have a small dataset, a stem-and-leaf plot or dot plot might be appropriate.
 If you have a larger dataset, a histogram or boxplot might be a better choice.

 🔍 Ability to explore broad patterns vs details: Some charts are better at showing broad patterns in the data, while others are better at showing individual values.
 For example, a histogram is good at showing the general shape of the data, while a stem-and-leaf plot or dot plot is better at showing individual values.

 🔍 Ability to reveal outliers: Finally, the ability to reveal outliers is an important factor to consider.
 Some charts, like boxplots, are designed specifically to highlight outliers in the data.
 Others, like histograms, can be used to identify outliers, but it’s not their primary purpose.

 Now, let’s talk about some of the most common charts used to explore univariate distributions and how they compare.